codeofcarbon/graph-algorithms_visualizer/README.md

 # Graph-Algorithms Visualizer

-Based on the Swing library, Java GUI application for creating and visualizing graph algorithms such as traversals, spanning trees, and the shortest path finding.
+Application for creating and visualizing graph algorithms such as traversals, spanning trees, and the shortest path finding.

 ## Table of contents
 * [Overview](#overview)